collective/collective.prettyphoto/README.txt

 Introduction
 ============

 prettyPhoto is a jQuery based lightbox clone.
-Not only does it support images, it also add support for videos, flash, YouTube, iFrames.
+Not only does it support images, it also add support for videos, flash, YouTube, iFrames and ajax.

 It's a full blown media lightbox.
 The setup is easy and quick, plus the script is compatible in every major browser.

 The original implementation can be found here: http://www.no-margin-for-errors.com/projects/prettyphoto-jquery-lightbox-clone/

-This plugin has been tested and is known to work in the following browsers
+This plugin has been tested and is known to work in the following browsers:

-* Firefox 2.0+
+* Firefox 3.0+
+* Google Chrome 10.0+
+* Internet Explorer 6.0+
 * Safari 3.1.1+
 * Opera 9+

-* Internet Explorer 6.0+

 `collective.prettyphoto` integrates prettyPhoto 3.1.2 into Plone.

 Installing
 ==========

-This package requires Plone 3.x or later (tested on 3.3.5 and 4.0.3).
+This package requires Plone 3.x or later (tested on 3.3.5 and 4.0.7).

 Installing without buildout
 ---------------------------